dimitri-nicolo/calico/v2.2/getting-started/kubernetes/installation/calico.md

 ### Installing with federation, using etcd

-The following procedure describes how to install {{site.prodname}} on a single cluster that uses an etcd datastore (the [local cluster](../../../usage/federation/index#terminology)).
+The following procedure describes how to install {{site.tseeprodname}} on a single cluster that uses an etcd datastore (the [local cluster](../../../usage/federation/index#terminology)).

 **Prerequisite**: Complete the steps in [Creating kubeconfig files](../../../usage/federation/kubeconfig)